HSV Submissions 2010 to current

 Support for Australian Muslims – HSV expressed our moral support in view of the intolerance and acts of violence experienced recently by peaceful Muslim Australians.
 Victorian Humanists support the Universal Declaration of Human Rights which, states that all people are equal in worth and dignity.
 We distanced ourselves from elements that foster fear and intolerance.

 Ebola Epidemic – HSV wrote that much more needs to be done by Australia to fight the Ebola epidemic in Africa.
 We appealed to Australian government to use its influence in the UN Security Council to ensure a greater world response to this ongoing suffering in western Africa.
 We also asked that NGOs be assisted with their heroic work and be provided with adequate levels of material and medical aid.
+The Department of Prime Minister replied that the Government committed about $42 million for the international Ebola response and $20 million for a privately run treatment facility.
+The first priority is the safety of Australians and we now have assurances that our workers there will be evacuated and treated in the UK if necessary.

 Save Endangered Emus – HSV expressed concern that the coastal emu has been listed as an endangered species and only 15% of its habitat remains.
 The intended upgrade to the Pacific Highway would further devastate this habitat.
 We ask that an alternative, less ecologically destructive route be found.